rqtl/mmconvert/README.md

                marker=c("rs13482072", "rs13482231", "gnf14.117.278"))
 ```

-For either of these cases, the output is a data frame with seven
+For any of these cases, the output is a data frame with seven
 columns: marker, chromosome, sex-averaged cM, female cM, male cM,
 basepairs, and mega-basepairs.